HastingsYoung/common-shell-scripts/README.md

 # Common Shell Scripts
-This repo is created as a first index for developers to quickly iterate through their applications by skipping the setup of most common infrastructures and deployment.
+This repo is created as a first index for developers to quickly iterate through their applications by skipping the setup of most common infrastructures and deployment configurations.

 ## TOC
 - [1] [Docker/Docker Swarm](https://github.com/HastingsYoung/common-shell-scripts/tree/master/docker)